 How to get to XPark Taiwan

 As already mentioned, Xpark is located in Taoyuan, roughly 37km from Taipei Main Station.
-Since the aquarium lies a hop, skip and jump from the Taoyuan HSR Station, it’s arguably one of the easiest Taiwan aquariums to access.
+Since the aquarium is a short stroll from the Taoyuan HSR Station, it’s one of the easiest Taiwan aquariums to access.
 (See on Google Maps here).

 Getting to Xpark aquarium by HSR